220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-6/README.md

     2. Homepage:
         - Get Today's horoscope for user
-        - Show the current users information - i.e "name etc"
+        - Show the current users information - i.e "name etc" -Update the db with the users 'Mood' that is included in the API results (aka the JSON)
 ```

 ## Stretch Goals